mollerse/frp-article/article.md

 programming.
 Its primary goal is to reconcile the mutable and asyncronous nature of environments like user interfaces with the semantic determinism and rigorous reasoning enabled by pure functional programming.
-To achieve this goal FRP makes use of language level reactive programming, which gives the programmer reactive datatypes that abstract time-varying values.
+To achieve this goal, FRP makes use of language level reactive programming, which gives the programmer reactive datatypes that abstract time-varying values.
 This enables the programmer to use purely functional functions and functional composition.

 FRP is a good fit with interface programming, or domains with the same characterisitics.
-FPR gives the programmer a declarative language and high level abstractions to work with.
-These abstractions fit the way we reason about the world and capture the temporal aaspect of actions in a very good way.
+FRP gives the programmer a declarative language and high level abstractions to work with.
+These abstractions fit the way we reason about the world and capture the temporal aspect of actions in a very good way.

 In recent years, FRP has become popular and we see many different implementations in various languages.
-Many implementations are based on Haskell, but Javascript is seeing a rise in popularity of FRP liberaries aswell.
+Many implementations are based on Haskell, but Javascript is seeing a rise in popularity of FRP liberaries as well.

-Bacon.js is a Javascript library that gives the programmer the classical FRP datatypes of Behaviors and Events and a large API of functional combinators to work with.
+Bacon.js is a Javascript library that gives the programmer the classical FRP datatypes of Behaviours and Events and a large API of functional combinators to work with.
 Being based purely on Javascript, Bacon.js works great in both the browser and on the server using Node.js.
 This makes it easy to start using FRP today, and it integrates very nicely with existing libraries and frameworks